 Jayavarman VII's state capital

-Jayavarman VII ruled the Khmer empire from around 1181 to 1220, with the site remaining in use for hundreds of years after his death.
+Surrounded by moats, an imposing laterite wall and five gates to enter and exit from, the site remained in use for hundreds of years after his death.
 Work commenced on the city more or less as a rebuilding project after the previous state capital was sacked by marauding Chams.

-The scale of Angkor Thom is daunting.
-It measures 3km in length on each of its four eight-metre-high walls.
+The scale of the city of Angkor Thom is daunting.
+It measures three kilometres in length on each of its four eight-metre-high walls.
 Approximately, at least—it isn’t exactly a perfect square and is one degree off being positioned precisely north, but not a bad effort for builders of the time.
 All of this was once surrounded by a moat up to 100 metres wide, which formed part of the city’s elaborate hydraulic network.
 While today much of the moat has been given over to rice cultivation, it would be a safe assumption that the moat was once inhabited by something with a snappier bite than carp.
-There are five 20m-tall gates, one on each of the south, west and north walls, with the eastern wall having two.
-The northernmost of the two eastern gates leads from the Royal Palace to the Eastern Baray.
-The centrepiece of Angkor Thom is the magnificent Bayon.
+These days you can enjoy relaxing—though expensive—gondola boat rides along the stretch of the moat between the South and West Gates, which is particularly picturesque come sunset.

 If time allows, it’s worth trying some of the other gates for a bit of peace and quiet, and also to garner a glimpse of the site in its more natural, semi-ruined state.
-One interesting option is to walk along the top of the wall from the southern gate around to the western gate, having your transport pick you up there.
-Nature lovers and bird watchers should enjoy this route.
+The West Gate is relatively little used—we’ve not even seen a ticket guard on duty here—while the East Gate is especially photogenic thanks to having more of a track, rather than road, running through it.

-Within its walls, Angkor Thom contains a number of temples, including the Bayon, the Baphuon, Phimeanakas and the Elephant Terrace, along with a swag of minor sites.
+Within its walls, Angkor Thom contains a number of significant temples, including the Baphuon, Phimeanakas and the Elephant Terrace, along with a swag of minor sites.
 Some of these predate the construction of Angkor Thom.
 The centrepiece of Angkor Thom is the magnificent Bayon with its beatifically smiling faces.